 Henry Lawson (17 June 1867 – 2 September 1922) was an Australian writer and poet.
 Along with his contemporary Banjo Paterson, Lawson is among the best-known Australian poets and fiction writers of the colonial period, and is often called Australia's "greatest writer".

-The Henry Lawson Reserve, on the foreshores of the Parramatta Rivet at Abbotsford, was officially dedicated to the memory of the Australian poet, Henry Lawson, on Saturday afternoon by the Mayor of Drummoyne, Alderman J. Henley.
+The Henry Lawson Reserve, on the foreshores of the Parramatta River at Abbotsford, was officially dedicated to the memory of the Australian poet, Henry Lawson, on Saturday afternoon by the Mayor of Drummoyne, Alderman J. Henley.
 The Henry Lawson Literary Society, instead of making its annual pilgrimage to the grave or statue of Lawson, accepted the invitation of the Drummoyne Municipal Council to attend the dedication ceremony, and assisted Mrs. Lawson and other prominent persons in planting trees on the reserve.

 The Sydney Morning Herald (NSW), 5 September 1938.